logo

 Instructions

-• Begin by partially freezing the beef and liver (karne at atay) for 30 minutes – this makes them easier to slice paper-thin (manipis na manipis).
-While waiting, slice your white onions (sibuyas) into rings and set aside.
+• Begin by putting your beef and liver in the freezer for 30 minutes – this makes them much easier to slice super thin.

-• For the final step, while the meat is still very hot (mainit na mainit), quickly toss it with the fresh onion rings (hilaw na sibuyas).
-The residual heat will slightly soften the onions while keeping their crunch.
-Transfer immediately to serving plates.
+• Here’s the final touch: While the meat is still really hot, quickly mix it with your fresh onion rings.
+The heat from the meat will slightly warm the onions but keep their crunch.

-• Remember to cook the beef and liver separately as they have different cooking times – liver cooks faster than beef.
-If cooking for a large group, you can fry in advance and give the meat a quick refry just before serving to restore crispiness (para bumalik ang lutong).
+• Remember to cook your beef and liver separately since liver cooks faster than beef.
+And if you’re cooking for a crowd, you can fry the meat ahead of time and just give it a quick refry right before serving to make it crispy again.

 Tips from Lola’s Kitchen